nembrinj/protofablab/2025/projects/Group103/README.md

 *Iteration 4*:

 - **Considered Implementation:** We realised that using a dowel mechanism to connect the two ball halves instead of a one-sided plug would solve two problems.
-First, when modelling the connectors ourselves, it is difficult to eyeball the buffer well, such that the plug fits into the whole, but at the same time isn't too loose.
+First, when modelling the connectors ourselves, it is difficult to eyeball the buffer well, such that the plug fits into the hole, but at the same time isn't too loose.
 Using a dowel allows us to test the dowels diameter by printing it alone instead of the whole ball again.
-Secondly, it allows to print the dowel separately and thus, by printing it horizontally the layers are printed such that our small dowel becomes nearly indestructible.
+Secondly, it allows to print the dowel separately and thus, by printing it horizontally the layers are printed such that our small dowel becomes nearly unbreakable.
 To make room for the LED, we realised that the battery holder might better be placed at the bottom of the ball.
 This would also provide a nice effect of the ball stabilizing with the LED pointing up after rolling around, due to the battery changing its center of mass.
 Given its new position, we could also nicely align the new connectors with the coin battery hold, using now only two and instead thicker connectors.
 - **What Worked:** The new dowels worked really well, and the coin battery still fits very nicely into its newly positioned holder.
 Due to placing the connectors no longer on the ball's outside wall, we could also reduce its thickness, reducing its weight.
-- **What Didn't Work:** However, the coin battery fits so well that there isn't enough room for the LED pins to fit as well.
+- **What Didn't Work:** However, the coin battery fits so well that there isn't enough room for the LED pins to fit as well to connect LED and battery.
 The hex pattern on the battery holder added some print instabilities.
 - **Next Improvements:** We need to add some cutouts for the LED pins to fit and remove the hex pattern.

 *Final Iteration*: